 Falling Backwards and Cancelling Work

 I had come such a long way and now I am feeling as if I have had my fifteen years of life.
 I feel like I am teetering on the edge.
 At risk of falling backwards into the blackness.
-I had to cancel my Murder Mystery work to attend the hospital.
+I had to cancel my first Murder Mystery work, which I had booked since before the pandemic lockdowns, to attend the hospital.
 My appointment was on the same day I was due to be back performing.

 Once again I find myself returning to the hospital because I don’t feel that I can trust dentists.
 The implant is progressively getting worse.
 It is now so loose, it feels as if it might drop out at any moment.
 It is difficult to clean my teeth because the implant flaps about when I brush.
 Every night I fear that it might come out whilst I am asleep and choke me.

 As the implant is at the front of my mouth and highly visible, I can not risk booking any acting work that requires me to be mask-less in case the implant falls out.
 Much acting work requires investing weeks of time in preparing for a role, learning lines, rehearsals, being fitted for costuming, photographs for marketing etc.